Unity-Technologies/ml-agents/docs/FAQ.md

 ```console
 UnityAgentsException: The brain 3DBallLearning was set to inference mode but the Tensorflow library is not present in the Unity project.
 ```
- This error message occurs because the TensorFlowSharp plugin won't be usage without the ENABLE_TENSORFLOW flag, refer to [Setting Up The ML-Agents Toolkit Within Unity](Installation.md#setting-up-ml-agent-within-unity) for solution.
+ This error message occurs because the TensorFlowSharp plugin won't be used without the ENABLE_TENSORFLOW flag, refer to [Setting Up The ML-Agents Toolkit Within Unity](Installation.md#setting-up-ml-agent-within-unity) for solution.